MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

   uploaded/accepted.
 * How and when to push tags.
 Debian Perl Group's `dpt push` (from the package `pkg-perl-tools`) comes in handy.
-* `git commit -m 'Something unimportant' -m 'Git-Dch: Ignore'`
+* `git commit -m 'Something unimportant' -m 'Gbp-Dch: Ignore'`
 * `export QUILT_PATCHES=debian/patches` should be mentioned under *Repository setup*, not under *Verify that the package builds*.
 * `* New upstream release` changelog entries should have the git